Multi-messenger Probes of Inflationary Fluctuations and Primordial Black Holes

-For IR modes, causality dictates that the energy density in GWs scales with the third power of the frequency, i.e.\ $\Omega_{\rm GW}\propto f^3$ \cite{Unal:2018yaa,Cai:2019cdl,Yuan:2019wwo}.
+For IR modes, causality dictates that the energy density in GWs scales with the third power of the frequency, i.e.\ $\Omega_{\rm GW}\propto f^3$ \cite{Unal:2018yaa,Cai:2019cdl,Yuan:2019wwo,Domenech:2020kqm}.
 In the UV regime, the GW background typically cuts-off sharply after $2k_{\rm peak}$ due to momentum conservation, as the interaction that sources tensors from curvature perturbations is given by $\zeta+\zeta\to h$.
 Following the analytical results obtained for arbitrary scalar power spectra elaborated upon in Refs.~\cite{Kohri:2018awv,Pi:2020otn}, by defining $\tilde k=k/k_{\rm peak}$ and setting the peak location of the GW background as $\xi \simeq 1.2$, we have \beq \frac{ \Omega_{\rm GW}^{\rm ind} h^2} {\Omega_{\rm rad,0} h^2 \cdot \mathcal P_\zeta^2} \simeq \left( \Theta ({\tilde k}- \xi) \, F_{\rm IR} + \Theta ({\tilde k}- \xi) \, F_{\rm UV} \right) \Theta(2-{\tilde k}) \nonumber \eeq where $F_{\rm IR}=0.62 \, \left( {\tilde k}/ \xi \right)^3$ and $F_{\rm UV} =3 \, {\tilde k}^2 \left( 1-\frac{3 }{2} {\tilde k}^2 \right)^4 \times \left[ \frac{\pi^2}{4} \Theta(2-\sqrt{3}\, {\tilde k}) + \left( \frac{1}{2} \ln \bigg|1-\frac{4}{3 {\tilde k}^2} \bigg| - \frac{1}{2- \frac{3 }{2}{\tilde k}^2}\right)^2 \right]$ \\ correspond to wavenumbers smaller and larger than the peak scale of the induced GWs, respectively.

 The statistical properties of the density fluctuations also have a marked influence on the amplitude and shape of the GW spectrum.
-In Ref.~\cite{Unal:2018yaa}, it was shown that due to a larger number of contractions, additional symmetry factors and a larger number of non-vanishing diagrams, NG density fluctuations induce a larger GW amplitude --- by a factor of a few --- than those sourced by Gaussian density fluctuations of the same amplitude.
+In Ref.~\cite{Unal:2018yaa}, it was shown that due to a larger number of contractions resulting from higher symmetry factors and a larger number of non-vanishing diagrams, NG density fluctuations induce a larger GW amplitude --- by a factor of a few up to an order of magnitude depending on symmetry --- than those sourced by Gaussian density fluctuations of the same amplitude, and GW spectrum peaks at a higher frequency. (see also \cite{Ota:2020vfn,Yuan:2020iwf,Bartolo:2019zvb} for the further effects of NG on GW spectrum).

 For temporal white noise, the energy density curve for PTA scales as the fifth power for frequencies larger than the inverse of the observation period $f \cdot T_{\rm obs}>1$.
 We thus have $\Omega_{n} H_0^2= \frac{2 \pi^2}{3} f^3 \left( 12 \pi^2 f^2 {\cal S} \right) = 16 \, \pi^4 \, T \, \lambda^2 \, f^5 $, where ${\cal S}= 2 \, T \cdot \lambda^2$ as the noise power spectral density \cite{Thrane:2013oya,Moore:2014lga} (see also Ref.~\cite{Schmitz:2020syl}).
 We assume typical values for all the parameters of the next generation PTA-SKA experiment, namely $ T=14$ days as the timing period and a $\lambda=30$ns rms error in timing residuals.
 For frequencies $f \cdot T_{\rm obs}<1$, on the other hand, the noise energy density scales as 1/f \cite{ptarealisticcurves,Janssen:2014dka,Feng:2020nyw}.
 In addition to this, in order to be conservative, we choose to include the effect of red noise, which was shown to be capable of decreasing sensitivity.
 We thus multiply the white noise result with an overall factor of 9 to get our noise spectrum (although red noise is typically more of an issue at smaller frequencies \cite{ptarealisticcurves,Mingarelli:2017fbe}).
 The energy density of the noise is thus expressed as \beq \Omega_n (f) \, h^2 \simeq 1.5 \cdot 10^{30} \left( \left(\frac{{\rm sec}}{T_{\rm obs}} \right)^5 \, \left (\frac{1}{f\cdot T_{\rm obs}} \right) + \left( f \cdot {\rm sec} \right)^5 \right). \eeq